 - ½ tablespoon harissa

 - 1 preserved lemon rind only, finely minced

-- 1 pound grated carrots peeled and julienned or coarsely grated
+- 1 pound carrots peeled and julienned or shredded

 - ¼ cup finely chopped fresh cilantro